 When Rollie Free set up his records, another guy was just about to carry on the challenge, Marty Dickerson (2).
 Dickerson first run on the Salt Flats was in 1948 with his stock Rapide, establishing 122 mph and even 123 mph with polished ports.
 In 1950, Dickerson was part of Free’s team, and when he came back to compete at Bonneville, he push his limits further and set his own class C record in 1951 at 129 mph and 147.85 mph two years later, record that stood for 20 years.

 A quest for speed records never ends and in 1955, Russel Wright (3) achieved 185.15 mph on his Black Lightning Supercharged in Swannanoa New Zealand.
-In 1956, Wright also tried to improve his own record on Salt Flats but was unsuccessful while in the same time and within a few months, Allen on Triumph and Herz on NSU moved the bar to 193.73 and 211.4 mph before Allen took it back at 214.5 mph.
+In 1956, Wright improved his own record on Salt Flats at 198mph but, Allen on Triumph and Herz on NSU had already moved the bar to 193.73 and 211.4 mph in August before Allen took it back at 214.5 mph on September 6.

 When the production of the Vincent ended in 1955, the business motivation was gone, and future speed records will have to be carried entirely by Vincent enthusiasts.
 A number of them including Marty Dickerson perpetuate speed trials at Salt Flats.
 In 1987, John Hanson failed to qualify his 205 mph run at 200 yards from the line due to a holed piston.
 It is not before 1990 that Max Lambky undertook the challenge to build the first Vincent streamliner when Dave Campo took the 1978 record away from his old friend Don Vesco.
 Campo clocked 322.150 mph on his Harley Davidson.